 For all versions of PicoBB, INKEY (or INKEY$) with a zero or positive argument works as documented.
 INKEY(-256) returns 115 (ASCII code for lower case "s").

-Console versions of PicoBB will return zero for other negative arguments.
-For the GUI versions, INKEY works as documented for negative values corresponding to keyboard keys.
+For the VGA and PicoCalc builds, INKEY works as documented for negative values corresponding to keyboard keys.
 Mouse support is not implemented, so testing for mouse button status will always return zero.
+Other builds of PicoBB will return zero for other negative arguments.

-For a build with LCD plus Touchpad the command MOUSE x,y,b
+For the Waveshare Pico-ResTouch-LCD-3.5 build the command MOUSE x,y,b will give the

 current touch position, if any.
 If the panel is being touched, then b will be